Having lived in Arizona for over 30 years, Chuck and his wife enjoy the great outdoors of the American Southwest.

 It wasn’t long after turning east on State Highway 90 just north e of the City of Sierra Vista until we easily spotted our destination in the distance.
 The area we were passing through was desert covered with mostly brownish scrub.
 However, in the distance was a lush green line created by the cottonwood trees and other lush vegetation that flourishes along the river.

 The San Pedro House is a small historic ranch house that has been restored and is now used as an information center and gift shop.
 Due to the COVID-19 restrictions on gatherings the San Pedro House itself is closed and a notice on the door listed a number of scheduled activities at the site which have been cancelled for the same reason.

-The surrounding area is a globally recognized birding area which attracts bird watchers throughout the year.
+The surrounding area is a globally recognized birding area that attracts bird watchers throughout the year.
 The ramada behind the house with picnic tables has also been roped off.
-On a couple of trips in previous years the ramada has been the site of talks on birds or a starting point for ranger led bird watching tours.
+On a couple of trips in previous years, the ramada has been the site of talks on birds or a starting point for ranger-led bird watching tours.
 One time we visited there were a number of people in the ramada helping to put tracking bands on hummingbirds.
 We were invited to join but preferred to go hiking.

 There are a couple of other abandoned sheds and an abandoned wooden water tower as well as a couple of very large cottonwood trees.
 The biggest one, located a few yards west of the house is 130 years old and is so huge that I observed on this trip that a number of large branches had recently been removed including one whose main part was three feet or more in diameter and probably would have ended up tipping the tree over if it hadn’t been removed.